Engage eText Pilot

 The UW-Madison Engage eText Pilot started in spring 2018.
 The university is currently transitioning from an initial pilot phase to a broader, campus-wide eText service.
 A new website along with other developments will be forthcoming throughout summer and fall 2020.

 eText Selection, Purchasing and Access

-Instructors of the pilot courses are responsible for selecting the eText (and DLT, if applicable) for their respective courses.
-The selected eText (and DLT, if applicable) is pre-purchased for all students enrolled in the course and is made accessible via an integration between Engage and Canvas.
-Each student is charged the cost of the course’s eText (and DLT, if applicable) by the Bursar’s Office, which appears on the student’s tuition bill.
+Instructors of participating courses are responsible for selecting the eText (and DLT*, if they choose) for their respective courses.
+The selected eText (and DLT, if applicable) is automatically pre-purchased for each student upon enrolling in the course.
+The eText is then made available via an integration between Engage and Canvas.
+Each student is charged the cost of the course’s eText (and DLT, if applicable) by the Bursar’s Office via their tuition bill.

 Students who seek accessibility accommodations should contact the McBurney Disability Resource Center.
 For more information about accessibility considerations in Engage, review this KnowledgeBase article.

 *Note: Digital learning tools (DLT) are all other non-text digital/electronic learning materials (including publisher’s online learning and study environments, game simulations, online courses, and other interactive materials).
 DLT are hosted on the publisher’s websites (not in Canvas).
 Examples of DLT include Cengage MindTap, Pearson’s MyLab and Mastering series, and Pearson Revel.

 Option to Opt Out

 Students may opt out of purchasing their course’s eText (and DLT, if applicable); however, this is not recommended.
 By opting out, students:

 - Lose access to all features and benefits of the eText (as well as the course’s DLT, if applicable, as you cannot opt out of one or the other).
 Some of the specific features and benefits that would be forfeited include: